 - (1) (3 points) Rather than tolling drivers entering the crowded downtown, the staffer proposes, Mayor X should simply set a limit on the number of vehicles in the district at any given time.
 All drivers above the cap would be redirected to less busy external routes.
-Aside from administrative burden, why might such a quota system be economically inefficient?
-The cap allows entry with respect to an arbitrary characteristic, time of arrival.
-Congestion pricing, on the other hand, automatically sorts drivers by willingness to pay, restricting downtown access to the consumers who benefit most.
-The cap could decrease overall welfare relative to the congestion pricing scenario if low-WTP drivers entered downtown first, while high-WTP drivers were excluded.
-3 points for explanation - (2) (2 points) The aide then suggests raising the city's existing fuel tax to a level sufficient to achieve the optimal level of downtown traffic.
+Aside from administrative burden, why might such a quota system be economically inefficient? - (2) (2 points) The aide then suggests raising the existing fuel tax to a level sufficient to achieve the optimal level of downtown traffic.
 The fuel tax would be implemented at all gas stations within municipal boundaries.
-Does this solution present a feasible alternative to congestion pricing?
+Does this solution present an efficient alternative to congestion pricing?
 If not, why?
-The fuel tax could achieve the optimal downtown traffic level, but not without negative consequences elsewhere-the increased price would discourage driving outside of downtown, where traffic is presumably less of a problem.
-This would reduce the number of useful (socially desirable) car trips taken.
-There might also be a fairness issue: it could be seen as unfair for non-downtown drivers to pay the price for fixing downtown traffic.
-2 points for explanation